dimi-fn/Various-Data-Science-Scripts/AI/Notes.md

           * `model.Sequential`([layer_1, layer_2, ...])
           * `model.summary()`: summary of the model
 * `Step 3`
-     * Compile the model and specify the using loss function (i.e. the way of measurement of how far off the predicted output is from the actual or target output)
+     * Compile the model and specify the using loss function (i.e. the way of measurement of how far off the predicted output is from the actual output)
      * `model.compile`(loss= )
 * `Step 4`
      * Train the model